PUT-JUG/lab-ie-2/src/Lab 10 - Qt - introduction to the GUI.md

 Name your project and select a location, press *Next*.

 The next window allows you to define the name of the class that will be the base of our window application.
 Usually this base class is the *MainWindow* widget (remember that the window is also a widget), which is the main window of the application.
 The name of the main window can be changed.
 It is important that our class inherits from *QMainWindow* (see: *Base class*).
 Make sure that *Generate form* is checked, so the wizard will automatically create a file describing the appearance of the main window.
-Press *Next*, then press *Finish*.
+Press *Next*.
+In next window option for choosing a language translation appears, this part we can skip by pressing *Next*.
+Following window allows for choosing a tools kit, this part is similar to one described in [Lab 01 - semester I](http://jug.put.poznan.pl/lab-ie-1/01%20-%20Hello%20World.html).
+Press *Finish*.

 ## The skeleton of the window program at Qt